anushajampula/shared-wishlist-app/README.md

   - Mock invite system to simulate sharing wishlists with others

 - **Real-Time Sync** *(Bonus)*
-  - Firebase Firestore used for instant updates across sessions
+  - Firebase Firestore is used for instant updates across sessions

 - **Responsive Design**
   - Mobile and tablet-friendly UI